obricks/open-source-architecture/communities.md

 #### Agriculture

 * [Atelier paysan](http://www.latelierpaysan.org) French collective that share do it yourself machines for agriculture (in a similar way than OSE)
+* [Open source Bee Hives](http://opensourcebeehives.net) To save the bees !
+By the same group as aker kits

 #### Energy